"Without doubt the authentic type of these figures exists in the mind of God the

 600-cell with the vertices of its equatorial section (number 4 in Table 2).
 Because vertex

-section 4 is an Icosidodecahedron, the vertex polyhedron must be its faceting, which it
+section 4 is an Icosidodecahedron, the vertex figure must be its faceting, which it

 coincide here by fives with the 120 vertices of the 600-cell; this implies that the vertex